xStormyy/lite-xl.github.io/en/usage.md

 ## Overview

-Lite is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.
+Lite XL is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.

-Lite XL is based on the Lite editor itself and provide some enhancements while remaining generally compatible with Lite.
+Lite XL is based on the Lite editor and provide some enhancements while remaining generally compatible with it.

 ## Getting Started

-Lite works using a *project directory* — this is the directory where your project's code and other data resides.
+Lite XL works using a *project directory* — this is the directory where your project's code and other data resides.

-To open lite with a specific project directory the directory name can be passed as a command-line argument *(`.` can be passed to use the current directory)* or the directory can be dragged onto either the lite executable or a running instance of lite.
+To open a specific project directory the directory name can be passed as a command-line argument *(`.` can be passed to use the current directory)* or the directory can be dragged onto either the executable or a running instance.

 Once started the project directory can be changed using the command `core:change-project-folder`.
 The command will close all the documents